zebular13/connectthedots/HOLs/Azure/AzurePrep/README.md

 10. Switch to the "**QUERY**" page, and replace the default query syntax with that from the [Aggregates.sql](/Azure/StreamAnalyticsQueries/Aggregates.sql) query file, then click "**SAVE**"

+	> **Note:** The query source is being shown here as a reference.
+You may want to get the latest version from the [Aggregates.sql](/Azure/StreamAnalyticsQueries/Aggregates.sql) file.

 	```SQL
 	/*  ---------------------------------------------------------------------------------